INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 This folder contains the source files needed for building the firmware for the Cora-Z7 board.
 The building process can be divided into two main steps:

-1. generate the hardware logic on the FPGA part using Vivado (2020.1)
+1. Generate the hardware logic on the FPGA part using Vivado (2020.1)
-2. generate the Linux image and software running on the CPU with Petalinux (2020.1)
+2. Generate the Linux image and software running on the CPU with Petalinux (2020.1)

-These software tools are very heavy and not easy to use.
-First time compilation for each of the tools can take easily 10-15 minutes and for Petalinux several additional resources need to be downloaded from the internet.
-After the first successful compilation the compile time is reduced but at least 5 minutes per iteration makes debugging still very tedious.
+The used software tools are heavy, not user-friendly and buggy.
+First time compilation for each of the tools can take 10-15 minutes and for Petalinux several additional resources need to be downloaded from the internet.
+After the first successful compilation the compile time is reduced but 5-10 minutes per iteration makes debugging still very tedious.

-Ready-to-use firmware files can be found in the [firmware-release folder](/firmware-release), select the folder corresponding to your FPGA-SoC board and the version of your buffer card and choose primary or secondary board.
+Ready-to-use firmware files can be found in the [firmware-release folder](/firmware-release): select the folder corresponding to your FPGA-SoC board and the version of your buffer card and choose primary or secondary board.

 ## Hardware implementation

 The Hardware logic is generated with Vivado 2020.1 from Xilinx running on Windows or Ubuntu[^1].
-Vivado WebPACK can be downloaded for free and supports the Zynq 7000 series SoC devices from Xilinx which are used in this project.
+Vivado WebPACK can be downloaded free of charge (after registering) and supports the Zynq-7000 series SoC devices from Xilinx which are used in this project.
 For instructions on how to install Vivado 2020.1 [see UG973 from Xilinx](https://docs.xilinx.com/v/u/2020.1-English/ug973-vivado-release-notes-install-license).
 See also the very good [tutorial from Digilent](https://digilent.com/reference/programmable-logic/guides/installing-vivado-and-vitis).
-For this project Vitis is not needed but for debugging it can be useful.
-During the installation ensure that support for the Zynq-7000 series devices is enabled since we will need this.
+The installation file size is huge which is a problem when you need to install several versions of Vivado or running Linux in a virtual environment.
+For this project `Vitis` is not needed but for debugging it can be useful.
+During the installation ensure that support for the Zynq-7000 series devices is enabled.
 I have tested Vivado on Windows and Linux and have not seen a big difference.

 [^1]: Vivado and Petalinux 2020.1 officially support Ubuntu 18.04 LTS but I use Ubuntu 20.04 LTS without big problems.